Best things to do in Egypt

 7. Explore Islamic Cairo

-Cairo is a city of a thousand minarets, with a rich and fascinating history.
-Head for Khan el-Khalili bazaar, or the Citadel to explore some of the city's many architectural treasures.
+Cairo is known as the city of a thousand minarets and has a rich and fascinating history.
+You can visit the Khan el-Khalili bazaar or the Citadel to see some of the city's many architectural treasures.

-Centuries of Muslim rule have left Cairo with an astonishing legacy of Islamic architecture, and there are plenty of things to do in Egypt for those interested in history and culture.
+Centuries of Muslim rule have left Cairo with an amazing legacy of Islamic architecture.
+There are plenty of things to do in Egypt for those interested in history and culture.

 Many mosques built around tombs of important religious figures have become sites of local pilgrimage.
 The tomb of Sayyida Zeinab is inside a large mosque and is one of the most popular.
 Up to a million people gather here in the first two weeks of October, when Sayyida is venerated.